KosinskiLab/mosaic/docs/tutorial/workflows/pipeline.rst

 Converts the point cloud into a triangular surface.

-- Method: *Flying Edges* — fast, works well for dense volumes
+- Method: *Flying Edges*, fast, works well for dense volumes

 Flying Edges extracts the segmentation contour, producing a closed surface with seed points on both sides of the membrane.
-Alternative methods (see the *Meshing* preset) fit a surface through the segmentation center, producing single-sided normals — useful when you want to restrict template matching to one side.
+Alternative methods (see the *Meshing* preset) fit a surface through the segmentation center, producing single-sided normals; useful when you want to restrict template matching to one side.

 **Remesh and Smoothing**

 Reduces voxel-level noise in the mesh.
 Without smoothing, surface normals are noisy and do not represent the true membrane orientation.

-- Method: *Taubin* — preserves shape while reducing noise
+- Method: *Taubin*, preserves shape while reducing noise
 - Iterations: *10*

 **Sample**

 Places seed points at regular intervals along the surface.
 Together with surface normals, these constrain template matching to search near the membrane.

-- Method: *Distance* — uniform spacing
+- Method: *Distance*, uniform spacing
 - Sampling: distance in Å between points (30 Å works for most cases)
 - Offset: distance from the surface toward the protein center (~half the target protein height)